matuqam/alphaNum-Game/README.md

 space
 ```

+# Configuration of the game
+The .js file can be modified to determin the letter range that is asked from
+the player.
+This is done throught the `randomLetterIndex()` function by editing
+the `START_LETTER` and `END_LETTER` constants.

 # Future development
 Global variables are currently used to maintain the player score, the current
 letter asked, the number of questions asked and the score.